CarstenGeusebroek/LogitechSteerInputManager/README.md

   -Import the folder into unity

-  -Add using EasySteering in your script
+  -Add using EasySteering; in your script

   -Call WheelInputManager.Tick() in the update method